 Alaska Regional and Village Native Corporations (ANCSA Corporations) were established in 1971 by the Alaska Native Claims Settlement Act (ANCSA).
-Individual ANCSA Corporations are considered the Jurisdictional Agency for surface lands that have been conveyed to them, and are annually given the opportunity to validate or change the AIWFMP Fire Management Options for those lands.
-BLM- Alaska Fire Service (AFS) provides fire management liaisons to the ANCSA Corporations to ensure they are informed about fires occurring on or threatening their lands and are represented in fire management decisions.
+Individual ANCSA Corporations are considered the Jurisdictional Agency for their lands, and are annually given the opportunity to validate or change the AIWFMP Fire Management Options for those lands. .
+As specified in DOI manual 620 Chapter 5.3, BLM-Alaska Fire Service (AFS) is responsible for fire protection on ANCSA Corporation lands.
+BLM-AFS provides fire management liaisons to the ANCSA Corporations to ensure they are informed about fires occurring on or threatening their lands and interests are represented in fire management decisions.